luukhaijes/kinde-angular/README.md

-# ⚠️ This package is still in development and not ready for production use
+# ⚠️ This package is still in development and may not ready for production use

 # KindeAngular